Problem Description

 I added an option to run single trials and display the resulting triangle if one is possible.

 Run a few trials and try to explain the result.
-A separate "Explanation" tab gives my reasoning.
+A separate "Explanation" tab gives the correct reasoning.

 I'll call this a Beginner's level program even though it exceeds our 50 lines of code limit - it has about 70 user written lines.
 But there are two distinct parts - The first part of the code generates random cuts and tests whether they would form a triangle about 30 lines.
 This is incorporated in the MakeTriangle function.
 The Make 100,000 Trials button calls MakeTriangle 100,000 times and counts how many created valid triangles.